 Paolo is an Italian cyclist known for his long distance cycling events.
 He competes in mountain biking and loves races of up to 24 hours.

 In 2016 Paolo placed second in 24 hour Barbano Vicentino and took third in the Bellaria Igea Marina, also a 24 hour event.
 In the following year he placed fifth at 24h Val Rendena and fifth at Bellaria Igea Marina.
-In 2018 he also placed third in the six hour category of Valrendena.
+He also placed third in the six hour category of Valrendena in 2018.

 Paolo turned vegan in 2004.

 “I want to underline that my decision was an empathic and ethical choice” Paolo told Great Vegan Athletes.

 “Empathy towards animals is something that I have always had in me since childhood.
 I think, however, that this applies to everyone.
 One day when it was latent, it exploded and I decided I would never eat animals again.
 I told my dad, that every year on my birthday he cooked a Florentine steak ‘…Dad, this is the last time you’ll see me eating meat …..’ and so it was.”